 Home » Coffee Knowledge » coffee-recipes » hot coffee » Café au Lait Recipe – New Orleans Style

-There’s something comforting about the simplicity of a warm cup of coffee with milk.
+There's something comforting about the simplicity of a warm cup of coffee with milk.
 The café au lait is one of those timeless drinks—rich, smooth, and easy to make at home with just a few basic ingredients.
 I live just outside of New Orleans, and every time I visit the city, grabbing a café au lait (usually with a side of beignets) is a non-negotiable part of the trip.
-There’s something about that bold chicory flavor mixed with hot milk that just feels like home before heading into the french quarter.
+There's something about that bold chicory flavor mixed with hot milk that just feels like home before heading into the French Quarter.

 The name café au lait simply means "coffee with milk" in French, and the French-style recipe is a 50:50 blend of strong brewed coffee and hot milk.
 In New Orleans, this drink took on a distinctive twist: a very dark, robust roast mixed with roasted chicory root, combined half-and-half with steamed milk.
 The result is a light-brown, steaming hot drink (typically with little or no foam) that's closely tied to Crescent City coffee culture.

 Café au lait originated in 18th-century France as a morning coffee (often served in wide bowls) with equal parts hot milk.
 French settlers brought the concept to Louisiana, but New Orleans shortage conditions in the 1800s shaped its character.
 During the Napoleonic Wars, European blockades made coffee scarce, so residents began adding roasted chicory (the root of a wildflower) to stretch and flavor their brew.
-The practice really took hold during the American Civil War, when Union blockades cut off imports; New Orleanians by then preferred the fuller, nuttier taste of this “Creole coffee” blend.
-What began as wartime necessity became a beloved tradition: even today New Orleans stands like Café du Monde and the French Market serve a 50/50 mix of café du monde dark-roast coffee with chicory and hot milk.
+The practice really took hold during the American Civil War, when Union blockades cut off imports; New Orleanians by then preferred the fuller, nuttier taste of this "Creole coffee" blend.
+What began as wartime necessity became a beloved tradition: even today New Orleans institutions like Café du Monde and the French Market serve a 50/50 mix of dark-roast coffee with chicory and hot milk.

 For a true New Orleans–style café au lait, start with a dark-roast coffee (e.g. French or Italian roast).
 The blend is typically ~4 parts coffee to 1 part chicory by weight – roughly 80% coffee, 20% chicory.
 Chicory adds a toasty, slightly bitter note and thickens the mouthfeel.
 (You can buy pre-mixed “coffee & chicory” blends from New Orleans brands or mix your own: for example, 25 g coffee + 6 g chicory per batch.)
 Use fresh, filtered water and grind the coffee coarsely if using a French press, or medium for a drip filter.
 A bold brew strength is key: we recommend brewing strong coffee (around a 1:12–1:15 ratio by weight) so that it doesn’t get too diluted by the milk.
 For example, 30 g dark roast (+ 7–8 g chicory) with ~360 g water yields ~350 g of brewed coffee – which you’ll match with a similar weight of steamed milk.